Does Local Urban Governance Status Matter? Evidence from India: Empirical Strategy

 \subsection{Quasi-random variation from Census Towns}

-In this section, we show that Census Town (CT) designation leads to a discontinuous increase in the probability of statutory recognition for each of the thresholds.
-Furthermore, becoming a CT does not directly change local governance as the decision to grant a ULB is made by the state government.
-So theoretically, we should not expect a direct effect of CT designation on local outcomes coming from the local governance channel unless the settlement is also statutorily recognized.
+In this section, we show that Census Town (CT) designation leads to a discontinuous increase in the probability of statutory recognition at the thresholds.
+Furthermore, becoming a CT does not directly change governance status as the decision to grant a ULB is made by the state government.
+So theoretically, we should not expect a direct effect of CT designation on local outcomes through the local urban governance status channel unless the settlement is also statutorily recognized.
 One could argue that CT may be capturing the differences in agglomeration economies or other unobserved characteristics that may be correlated with local outcomes.
 However, close to the thresholds, these characteristics should be similar on either side of the cutoff.
 For a country of 1.5 billion people, a settlement with a population of 4,900 and 5,100, or density of 390 and 410, is not likely to be systematically different in terms of agglomeration economies.
 Furthermore, even though we cannot rule out differences in unobserved characteristics, we can test for balance in observed characteristics (e.g., literacy rate, caste composition) and run placebo tests at pseudo-thresholds to check if there are any discontinuities in outcomes at these points.
-First, we show that there is a strong first stage relationship between meeting the CT thresholds and statutory recognition.
-We then use this quasi-random variation to instrument for statutory recognition and identify the Local Average Treatment Effect (LATE) of statutory recognition on local outcomes.
+First, we show that there is a strong first-stage relationship between meeting the CT thresholds and statutory recognition.
+We then use this quasi-random variation to instrument for statutory recognition and identify the effect of statutory recognition on local outcomes.

 Below we describe how we implement this empirical strategy in practice.
 Let $P_i$, $D_i$, and $N_i$ denote the population, density (per km²), and non-agricultural employment share of settlement $i$.
 Define three binary indicators for meeting the CT thresholds: